Workflow

 configuration property allows you to dynamically specify the version of the Ollama base image tag used in your Docker image.

-When used in conjunction with a GPU configuration in .kdeps.pkl
+When used in conjunction with a GPU configuration in the .kdeps.pkl

 file, this configuration can automatically adjust the image version to include hardware-specific extensions, such as 1.0.0-rocm